View Mary Androshick's Obituary on RepublicanHerald.com and share memories

 |

-Mary Ann Androshick, 73, of Pottsville, passed away peacefully May 20, 2020, at Lehigh Valley Health Network-Cedar Crest, Allentown.
+Mary Ann Androshick, 73, of Pottsville, passed away peacefully May 20, 2020, at Lehigh Valley Hospital-Cedar Crest, Allentown.

-Born Jan.
-15, 1947, in Pottsville, she was a daughter of the late Robert and Helen Donlin.

-She graduated from Saint Clair High School in 1964.
-Mary Ann worked as a law office secretary until her retirement.

-Mary Ann was a member of St. Clare of Assisi Parish in Saint Clair.

-Mary Ann enjoyed spending time with her children and grandchildren, going on road trips with her husband, watching Philadelphia sports teams and reading.

-Services will be private for immediate family.
+A public calling hour will be held from noon to 1 p.m.
+Tuesday, May 26, at St. Clare of Assisi Roman Catholic Church, 250 E. Hancock St., Saint Clair, PA 17970.
+Mass of Christian Burial will be held at 1 p.m. with Monsignor William F. Glosser officiating.
+There will be CDC protocols in place.
+Interment will be private and at the convenience of the family.
 Any donations in her memory can be made to , P.O.
-Box 1000 Dept. 142, Memphis, TN 38148.
+Box 1000 Dept. 142 Memphis, TN 38148.
 Bruce T. Hart Funeral Home, Saint Clair, is in charge of arrangements.
 Condolences can be sent to www.brucethartfuneralhome.com.

 Sign the guest book at